aldingsgit/aldingsgit.github.io/index.md

 Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May an innocent question, ripe with feeling and heavy with gravitas.

-What are you doing this summer?
+"What are you doing this summer?"

 For as long as any millenial can remember, generation after generation of hungry, bright-eyed students have dedicated precious summer months to one thing and one thing only-interning.